YoloGamer123415/log-info/README.md

 ## Colors

-You can add colors to your `console.log`'s now, the syntacs is as follows:
+You can add colors to your `console.log`'s now, the syntax is as follows:
 ```
 [<color | hex color> <text>]
 ```